Our ScanJet 6300c had some minor issues but we’re back online.

 As you can see the sketch is totally repaired.
 No dark streaking anymore and I can resume my weekly scans of random artwork!
 Repair successful.

 HP missed a golden opportunity to sell software to keep the scanners going into the future.
+Because if there are a product that you like and works then why replace it?
 We are happy that it wasn’t anything more serious such as one of the dying CFFL bulbs inside of the scanner.
-With about 30 minutes time we were back online and good as new.
+With about 30 minutes of time we were back online and good as new.
 The automatic brightness if even working again as well within the 3rd party scanner program.
-All and all I don’t believe in the notion of “Planned Obsolesce.”
-It’s wasteful and it’s flat out lazy when you have perfectly good units out there.
-Instead companies like HP want people to sink hundreds of more dollars on products that stop working after 2-3 years due to software to OS limitations.

 Other vertical lines.

-In many cases vertical lines on any scanner is bound to be an obstruction or just dust.
+In many cases, vertical lines on any scanner is bound to be an obstruction or just dust.
 My scanner collected a lot of dust because my bench room is a naturally dusty environment.
-It has been cleaned now and for that I am pretty happy.
+It has been cleaned now and for that, we are pretty happy.

 If it helps out someone great.
 If not well we at least thank you for reading.